daedalus/MercifulStalinSort/README.md

 **Adaptivity Matters:**

 - Algorithms like Tim Sort and Insertion Sort are extremely effective when dealing with nearly sorted or partially sorted data.
-- The CBS approaches and Merciful Stalin sort capitalize on existing order, showing impressive runtimes under favorable conditions.
+- The Contiguous Block Sort approaches and Merciful Stalin sort capitalize on existing order, showing impressive runtimes under favorable conditions.

 **Sensitivity of Quick Sort:**